 Is it just me, or is brunch the best meal ever?
-Savoury, sweet, carb-full or carb-less, meat-filled or meat-less, brunch is the bomb.
-The only problem with brunch (not like it’s a real problem) is that I can never decide between sweet or savoury.
+Savory, sweet, carb-full or carb-less, meat-filled or meat-less, brunch is the bomb.
+The only problem with brunch (not like it’s a real problem) is that I can never decide between sweet or savory.
 Sometimes I wish brunch could be a real thing, with starters, mains and desserts.
 Now that would be Brunch.
 And for starters, I’d choose this Crispy Salt and Pepper French Toast.

-Before this, I never tried savoury French toast, but when I saw this recipe on Food52, I had to give it a try.
+Before this, I never tried savory French toast, but when I saw this recipe on Food52, I had to give it a try.
 Green onions, cilantro and sriracha?
 It sounded like the perfect wake-me-up and it was.
 I’ve made it two times already – it’s the perfect midnight snack.
 I’m pretty jet-lagged but having a ton of fun enjoying massive night time marathon sessions of House of Cards.
 I’m so happy to be home/in the land of Netflix!
 And I’m super excited to have an oven and four burners again!

 Crispy Salt and Pepper French Toast Recipe via Food52